2005 Mercury Parts

-In the mid-2000’s, Ford tried to revive the stagnant Mercury brand and make it relevant to new buyers.
+In the mid-2000s, Ford tried to revive the stagnant Mercury brand and make it relevant to new buyers.
 The company released the Mercury Milan, which was based on the Ford Fusion, as well as the Mercury Mariner, an SUV which was a clone of the Ford Escape.
 Unfortunately, this did not help sales and they continued to fall.
-Mercury’s vehicle lineup was greatly reduced and stood at four when the plug was finally pulled.
+Mercury’s vehicle lineup was greatly reduced and contained only four models when the plug was finally pulled.

 On June 2, 2010, amid the continuing decline of sales, which at this point were already a miniscule piece of Ford’s overall revenue, the Ford Motor Company announced that the Mercury brand would be ending production at the end of the year so that it could focus solely on continuing to grow its core Ford brand as well to accelerate growth of its high-end Lincoln brand at the same time.
 The Mercury Mountaineer was discontinued first, with the remaining Mercury vehicles at the time – the Milan, Grand Marquis, and Mariner - following suit after an abbreviated 2011 model year.
 The fact that no stand-alone Mercury dealerships existed made shutting the brand down a bit easier, and after the brand was discontinued for good in 2011, all Lincoln-Mercury dealers simply became Lincoln dealers.